farzad528/azure-search-vector-search-demo/README.md

 2. The Vector Search Demo allows you to search for text queries by entering them in the search bar and pressing Enter.
 The application will generate text embeddings using OpenAI and perform vector searches on the data stored in Azure Cognitive Search.

 3. The search results will be displayed as cards.
-Feel free to click on the settings icon to explore the different query approaches such as Hybrid Search and Hybrid Search with Semantic Ranking, Captions, and Highlights powered by Microsoft Bing.
+Feel free to click on the settings icon to explore the different query approaches such as Hybrid Search and Hybrid Search with Semantic Reranking, Captions, and Highlights powered by Microsoft Bing.
 Note that you will need to enroll in a Semantic Plan in your Azure Cognitive Search service to use this feature.
 See [Semantic search](https://learn.microsoft.com/azure/search/semantic-search-overview).

 ## Deploying to Azure